pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 This configuration sets up environment variables for the names and locations of various network and security resources, such as resource group, virtual network, subnets, network security groups, firewall, application gateway, route table, identity, virtual machine, AKS cluster, and ACR registry.

 > [!Note]
-> Application Gateway has two versions of the WAF sku: Application Gateway WAF_v1 and Application Gateway WAF_v2.
-WAF policy associations are only supported for the Application Gateway WAF_v2 sku.

-> [!Note]
 > Since the Azure container registry has a globally unique FQDN name, you need to assign a distinct value to the **ACR_NAME** environment variable, else the ACR deployment will fail.

 ````bash